I’m going to try and simplify this article as much as I can. Partly due to the fact that I’m not a physicist and partly for the reader’s sanity.

 Have you ever screamed into a pillow?
 Well, I do constantly, and if you do, you’ll notice that it sounds very muffled.
 This is due to the acoustic qualities removed by absorptive materials.
 Absorption is great at removing higher frequencies.
 It will take some of the low end out, but because the physical sound waves are larger in the lower end, they tend to pass right through.

 + Learn more on Soundfly: Interested in learning more about pro-audio mixing techniques?
-Faders Up: Modern Mix Techniques combines tips and perspectives from nine of today’s top sound engineers, plus 1-on-1 pro mentorship on your work for six weeks from a Mainstage Mentor.
-Preview the course for free today.
+Our mix course series, Faders Up I & II: Modern Mix Techniques and Advanced Mix Techniques, combines tips and perspectives from today’s top sound engineers, plus 1-on-1 pro mentorship on your work for six weeks from a Soundfly Mentor.
+Preview the courses for free today!

 Another example is hearing a nightclub from the outside.
 The soft furnishings inside the building remove most of the higher frequencies, but the low beat of the music still travels through the walls.
 So, how do you get rid of the low end?